LÉ Orla: Specifications

-Orla has a displacement of 712 tons fully loaded.
+Orla had a displacement of 712 tons fully loaded.
 The ship was launched in 1984 and purchased by the Irish government in 1988.
-She is powered by two Crossley Pielstick 18 PA6V 280 diesels rated at 14000 hp, providing a top speed of 25 kn and a range of 4000 km at 17 kn.
-She carries a crew of 39, including six officers.
-She is armed with one 76 mm/62 OTO Melara compact gun; two 20 mm Rh202 Rheinmetall weapons and four 12.7mm heavy machine-guns.
+She was powered by two Crossley Pielstick 18 PA6V 280 diesels rated at 14000 hp, providing a top speed of 25 kn and a range of 4000 km at 17 kn.
+She carried a crew of 39, including six officers.
+She was armed with one 76 mm/62 OTO Melara compact gun; two 20 mm Rh202 Rheinmetall autocannons and four 12.7mm heavy machine guns.

 History

-In November 2008, LÉ Orla assisted in Operation Seabight which resulted in the largest seizure of cocaine in the history of the state.
+In November 2008, LÉ Orla assisted in Operation Seabight which resulted in the largest seizure of cocaine in the history of the state of Ireland up to that time.

 In mid-2014, LÉ Orla was temporarily kept out of commission to facilitate the removal of asbestos which had been discovered on the ship.

 On 8 July 2022, LÉ Orla was decommissioned together with LÉ Ciara and LÉ Eithne.

+In April 2024, LÉ Orla was towed together with LÉ Ciara to Belgium to be scrapped.